Touring Elvis Presley’s Graceland

 There was also a trophy room loaded with gold and platinum records along with other lifetime achievements and incredibly well-known fashions.
 This was my favorite part of the tour, seeing “The King’s” threads, including his most famous white rhinestone jumpsuit.
 It is hard to imagine that when Elvis put on this suit, fans went into a frenzy around the world!
-In fact, I remember when I was a child that my mother saw him in concert and this is what she and her friends talked about most afterwards.
+In fact, I remember when I was a child that my mother saw him in concert and this is what she and her friends talked about most afterward.

-The museum of Elvis’s collector and designer cars was one of my favorite parts of the tour.
-Elvis had an elaborate Rolls Phantom that you must see and a visit is not complete without seeing the notorious pink Cadillac.
-This museum is especially guarded so enjoy looking but do not touch.
+The museum of Elvis’s collector and designer cars was a big attraction on the tour.
+Elvis had an elaborate Rolls Phantom that you must see!
+Likewise, a visit to Graceland is not complete without seeing his notorious pink Cadillac.
+The car museum was especially guarded so enjoy looking but do not touch.

 Graceland Photo Gallery

 Pin This Post For Later!